1. The Exchange Rate

 in February.
 Average daily trading volume increased by about 11 percent, to

 about $8.1 billion.

 forward transactions (conversions) was about $36 billion in March.
 Average

 daily trading volume in those transactions was unchanged in March at about $1.6

 The trading volume in over the

 counter foreign currency options (which are not traded on the stock

-exchange) totaled about $4.3 billion in January.
-The average daily trading
+exchange) totaled about $9.3 billion in March.
+The average daily trading volume

-volume in those options declined by about 9 percent compared with December, to about
+in those options increased by about 10 percent compared with February, to about

 The trading volume of swap